Ali-ahsan35/First_TypeScript/README.md

 ---

-## Conclusion
+So, we can see that

-Understanding TypeScript's advanced type system empowers developers to write more robust and safe code. `keyof` helps build generic, type-safe utilities, while knowing when to use `any`, `unknown`, or `never` allows for more predictable behavior and maintainability.
+ `keyof` helps build generic, type-safe utilities, while knowing when to use `any`, `unknown`, or `never` allows for more predictable behavior and maintainability.

 ---